executium/trending-historical-cryptocurrency-news/README.md

 #### Common question: How do you capture a price before it's even published?
 We use the provided endpoints with exchanges to find an aggregated price for the time period before the piece was published.

+#### Common question: Is this data useful?
+The data provided is in a format which provides *enough* depth in the `non-subscription` model for a user to be able to manipulate results how they see fit.
+We do not know, nor make any suggestion that it is useful for whichever method.
+But, if it can provide you the ability to analyze data, and discount it or count it, then that should prove of some benefit to your organization.
+Within executium, certain publications can be coupled with `tone` and `timing` to trigger `buy` or `sell` on strategies.

 ## Trending News Data
 Trending news data is display on a day per day basis.
 The date format must be YYYY-MM-DD.
 You have the additional option to utilize `keyword_contains` which will enable you to pull back all data on keywords which contain your string.
 This ability is also extended with `title_contains` and `brief_contains`.
 For multiple keywords to search add a coma (,) onto the string and the system will search for multiple, up to a maximum of 10 per contains.